RecipeTips.Com Home cooking tips & advice | Knowledge | Apple Preparation

 Removing the core:

 Apples can be cored using several methods.
 As shown above, an apple corer can be inserted down through the middle and pulled back out to remove the core.
-If the apple is to be stuffed with other ingredients and then baked, the blossom end of the apple should be left intact with approximately 1/2 inch remaining.
+When making baked apples stuffed with other ingredients, the blossom end of the apple should be left intact with approximately 1/2 inch remaining.
 If the apples need to be peeled, they can be peeled before or after the core is removed.
 A problem that can occur when using the apple corer is that all the seeds may not get removed because the diameter of the corer is not wide enough.
 The remaining seeds can be removed by using a paring knife to scrape them out.

 If you do not have an apple corer to remove the core, you can remove it by using one of the methods shown below.